Taapeli/isotammi-addons/source/SuperTool/README.md

 ```python
 person.gender = Person.FEMALE
 ```

+This is because the 'person' object is the Gramps internal Person object, not the PersonProxy object.

 However, the recommended way would be to use the corresponding setter method as in the example above: